fatihacet/gitlab-workflow/README.md

 To enable Gitlab Workflow extension to work with different Gitlab instances, each token is assigned to a Gitlab instance URL.
 For the extension to selected the correct token for a specific workspace, the option [`gitlab.instanceUrl`](#configuration-options) can be used.
 This option can be set in the current workspace's `.vscode/settings.json` file.

+**`gitlab.showStatusBarLinks`** _(required: false, default: true)_

+If you don't want to see GitLab related links on the status bar, you can set this option to `false`.
+If you are using version 1.0.0 or above you can also find the same links in sidebar.
+You should restart your VSCode after updating this option.

 **`gitlab.showIssueLinkOnStatusBar`** _(required: false, default: true)_

-If you are not using GitLab's issue tracker, you may want to set this `false` to remove related issue link on the status bar.
+If you are not using GitLab's issue tracker, you can set this option to `false` to remove related issue link on the status bar.
 You should restart your VSCode after updating this option.

 **`gitlab.ca`** _(required: false, default: null)_